MaDrCloudDev/aMaDrOfSvelte/README.md

 You likely need to override your host's build step; changing it to "npm install && npx prisma generate" rather than simply "npm install".

+---

+### Notes

+The "logged in" toast is just something i cobbled together, and will always refire when you visit the homepage.
+I'm still looking for a good solution for toasts that work with forms and occur after the redirect - without having to use local store.

+Work in progress...